theturtle32/WebSocket-Node/README.md

 If you're looking for the version supporting draft-06, see the draft-06 branch.
 It will not be maintained, as I plan to track each subsequent draft of the protocol until it's finalized, and will ultimately be supporting *only* the final draft.

+**Tested against Node version 0.4.7.**  It may work in earlier versions but I haven't tried it.
+YMMV.

 Current Features:
 -----------------
 - Draft-07 framing and handshake